 The Bible says, “There is no fear in love, but perfect love casts out fear, because fear has to do with punishment.
 Whoever fears is not perfect in love.”
 (1 John 4:18 MEV)

 Many of us are relating to God dogged with fears and other hindrances.
-In an article called, “What Prevents a Believer From Accepting the Father’s Unconditional Love?”
-Charles Stanley describes some things that block us from feeling fully loved by God.
+In an article about the things that prevent us from hearing God, Charles Stanley describes some things that block us in our relationship with Him.

 What does Stanley mention as hindrances?
 Our own love relationships, guilt, legalism, and a misinterpretation of divine discipline.
 You can read the article by clicking on the link above, but what he is saying is that we have a view of love shaped by our earthly relationships.
 It could be a very good view, but for many it is not.
 The way their father, mother, or some other meaningful caregiver treated them was not good.
 That view can be transferred and overlaid on God.